rameenaamir137/Facts_Portal/README.md

 To use the web application, follow these steps:

-1.Clone this repository to your local machine or download the source code as a ZIP file.
+1.Clone this repository to your local machine or download the source code as a ZIP file.<br>
-2.Open the index.html file in your preferred internet browser.
+2.Open the index.html file in your preferred internet browser.<br>
-3.Start exploring the interesting facts and enjoy the interactive experience!
+3.Start exploring the interesting facts and enjoy the interactive experience!<br>